 In other countries where water is not as readily available, freshly-picked cherries are spread out on tarps, patios, and even sometimes along the road—wherever the fruit can best dry in the sun.
 Reaching optimal moisture content can take weeks.
 Throughout this drying process, the coffees are regularly turned with rakes to ensure even drying.

-Whether wet or dry processed, hulling then removes the parchment from bean.
+Whether wet, honey, or dry processed, hulling then removes the parchment from bean.
 Methods for hulling range from primitive hand mills to highly sophisticated equipment.
 Once hulled, coffees are sorted into screen sizes and then defect sorting takes place—sometimes a line of 80-plus women visually inspecting and removing defects, sometimes cutting-edge laser sorters performing this important step.

 Storage & transportation